Amy Hopkins partnered with the Delaware Coalition against Domestic Violence—read one of her articles in Our Independence

 Proposals: Due March 1, 2015 Awards Announced April 1, 2015.

 Advisement: Contact Susan Serra, Office of Service-Learning

-Note regarding Early Decision: Scholars who intend to earn credits in Spring 2013 as preparation for their summer service experience may apply for Early Decision and receive provisional approval within a month.
+Note regarding Early Decision: Scholars who intend to earn credits in Spring 2015 as preparation for their summer service experience may apply for Early Decision and receive provisional approval within a month.
 The on-line application will be available November 1 and the deadline for Early Decision applications is January 15, 2015.
 Please indicate on the application that you wish to be considered for Early Decision and include a description of your spring semester plans.
 Early Decision awards will be announced by February 2.